markgatland/py8080/README.md

 * Resizable window that maintains aspect ratio
 * Simulated colour strips in the TV/Midway versions of the game
-* Print method for use with CPUDIAG test
+* Print method for use with CPUDIAG test (be sure to load this in starting at memory location `0x100`)
-* Carry flag is correctly set
-* Implemented remaining jmp/call/ret instructions
+* Implemented remaining instructions and fixed errors

 ### To-do

-* Make emulator pass CPUDIAG test
 * Add sound
 * Add memory mapping functionality (so .e, .f, .g, etc. files are used instead of a single file)